-- 2. Activities which constitute a conflict of interest under this policy shall include, but not be limited to: - a.
-Soliciting, accepting or agreeing to accept a financial benefit, gift or favor, other than from the County, that might reasonably tend to influence the employee's performance of duties for the County or that the employee knows or should know is offered with the intent to influence the employees performance; - b.
+- a.
+Soliciting, accepting or agreeing to accept a financial benefit, gift or favor, other than from the County, that might reasonably tend to influence the employee's performance of duties for the County or that the employee knows or should know is offered with the intent to influence the employees' performance; - b.
 Accepting employment, compensation, gifts or favors that might reasonably tend to induce the employee to disclose confidential information acquired in the performance of official duties; - c.
 Accepting outside employment, compensation, gifts or favors that might reasonably tend to impair independence of judgment in performance of duties for the County; - d.
 Making any personal investment that might reasonably be expected to create a substantial conflict between the employee's private interest and duties for the County; or - e.
 Soliciting, accepting, or agreeing to accept a financial benefit from another person in exchange for having performed duties as County employee in favor of that person. - f.
 Using or attempting to use a County position for advantage in a personal matter.